JHughes135/WebDev_Assignment/README.md

 # Website for pizza delivery restaurant

-**Functionality**
+**A website I created for a college assignment that allowas uses to:**

--Browse menu
+-Browse a menu

--log in/out
+-Sign up, log in/out

--checkout
+-Order and Checkout

--orders stored in db
+-Orders stored in DB

--menu items stored in db with prices etc
+-Menu items stored in DB with prices etc